The Mothers of Invention: Debut album: Freak Out! (1966)

 With Wilson credited as producer, the Mothers of Invention, augmented by a studio orchestra, recorded the groundbreaking Freak Out!
-(1966) which, preceded by Bob Dylan's Blonde on Blonde, was the second rock double album of new material ever released.
+(1966).
 It mixed R&B, doo-wop, musique concrète, and experimental sound collages that captured the "freak" subculture of Los Angeles at that time.
-Although he was dissatisfied with the final product—in a late 1960s radio interview (included in the posthumous MOFO Project/Object compilation) Zappa recounted that the side-long closing track "Return of the Son of Monster Magnet" was intended to be the basic track for a much more complex work which Verve did not allow him to complete—Freak Out immediately established Zappa as a radical new voice in rock music, providing an antidote to the "relentless consumer culture of America".
-The sound was raw, but the arrangements were sophisticated.
-While recording in the studio, some of the additional session musicians were shocked that they were expected to read the notes on sheet music from charts with Zappa conducting them, since it was not standard when recording rock music.
+Although he was dissatisfied with the final product—in a late 1960s radio interview (included in the posthumous MOFO Project/Object compilation) Zappa recounted that the side-long closing track "Return of the Son of Monster Magnet" was intended to be the basic track for a much more complex work which Verve did not allow him to complete—Freak Out immediately established Zappa as a "radical new voice" in rock music, providing an antidote to the "relentless consumer culture of America".
+The record was later regarded as an early example of a rock concept album as it was loosely based around the local Los Angeles freak scene and inspired the Beatles' Sgt.
+Pepper's Lonely Hearts Club Band.
+While recording in the studio, some of the additional session musicians were shocked that they were expected to read the notes on sheet music from charts with Zappa conducting them, which was not standard when recording rock music.
 The lyrics praised non-conformity, disparaged authorities, and had dadaist elements.
 Yet, there was a place for seemingly conventional love songs.
 Most compositions are Zappa's, which set a precedent for the rest of his recording career.
 He had full control over the arrangements and musical decisions and did most overdubs.
 Wilson provided the industry clout and connections to get the group the financial resources needed.

-Absolutely Free
+Absolutely Free (1966–1967)

 Wilson nominally produced the Mothers' second album Absolutely Free (1967), which was recorded in November 1966, and later mixed in New York, although by this time Zappa was in de facto control of most facets of the production.
 It featured extended playing by the Mothers of Invention and focused on songs that defined Zappa's compositional style of introducing abrupt, rhythmical changes into songs that were built from diverse elements.
 Examples are "Plastic People" and "Brown Shoes Don't Make It", which contained lyrics critical of the hypocrisy and conformity of American society, but also of the counterculture of the 1960s.
 As Zappa put it, "[W]e're satirists, and we are out to satirize everything."